 Herons, Belted Kingfishers, and ducks in migration or wintering can be seen from the lakeshore.

 Bass, Bluegill and catfish can be caught year round from the park’s 35 acre Byrd Lake.
 Trout are stocked during the winter and bank fishing is allowed except for posted areas.

-Today, The Bear Trace at Cumberland Mountain is one of the most sought-after sites among the Jack Nicklaus designed Bear Trace courses in Tennessee.
+Situated in the heart of Tennessee’s scenic Cumberland Plateau, the Bear Trace at Cumberland Mountain is one of the most sought-after sites among the Jack Nicklaus designed Bear Trace courses in Tennessee.
 The 6,900-yard (gold tees), par 72 layout features a design that capitalizes on elevation changes as well as natural features, such as flowing brooks and clustered, mature pines.
 The signature 7th hole, a 393-yard, par 4, incorporates another of the region’s natural resources, layered flagstone, along the front of the green.

-Pioneer Loop — 3.0 Miles — Natural Surface — Moderate
+Pioneer Loop — 2.55 Miles — Natural Surface — Moderate